LDWLab/Ribovision_2.0_GT/INSTALL.md

 	exit()
 	```

-4. Installing PDB topology viewer for development
+4. Installing PDB RNA viewer for development

-	a. cd into the pdb-topology-viewer directory and execute the following (might need sudo)
+	a. cd into the pdbe-rna-viewer directory and execute the following (might need sudo)

 	> npm install